EvannKurzawa/ANDES-Forecast/README.md

 ## Installation and dependencies

-This repository is intended for research use and was developed in a local/cluster environment.
+This repository is intended for research use and was developed in a cluster environment.
 The scripts are not currently packaged as an installable Python module.
 A typical setup requires Python 3 and the scientific Python ecosystem, together with several specialized astronomy and Bayesian-inference packages.

 The main Python dependencies are: